louisv123/COLGE/README.md

 ### agent.py

-Define the agent object and methods needed in deep Q-learning algorithm
+Define the agent object and methods needed in deep Q-learning algorithm.
+There are a lot of paramters quite important defined in this part.
+The discount factor for exploration strategy, the T iterations for structure2vec, ....

 ### model.py